What is Contract Management? The Process and How to Simplify It

 6. Create Clear Approval Workflows

 A well-defined approval process is key to avoiding bottlenecks.
 Establish clear roles for who needs to approve contracts and set deadlines for each step.
 Having an efficient workflow reduces delays, ensures accountability, and moves contracts through the process quickly.
-Contract management tools can automate these workflows, making the process even smoother.
+Contracts management tools can automate these workflows, making the process even smoother.

 7. Conduct Regular Audits